akhils7404/8-Week-SQL-Challenges/Pizza Runner/README.md

 Table: **customer_orders**

 Looking at the `customer_orders` table we can see that there are some changes that need to be done.
-- the column `exclusions` have blank values or blank spaces and also contains 'null' in the form of string entered in them.
+- the column `exclusions` have blank values or contains 'null' in the form of string entered in them.
-- the column `extras` also have blank values or blank spaces and also contains 'null' in the form of string entered in them.
+- the column `extras` also have blank values or contains 'null' in the form of string entered in them.

 ![image](https://github.com/user-attachments/assets/c8c0ccc8-2a1e-484e-861b-2aa47bbe4f30)

 We can clean both of these columns.
 The steps involved in this process are as follows:
 - Create a temporary table so that original table remains retained.
 It is considered as a best pratice to make changes in a temporary table rather than making changes in the original table.
-- Remove null values in exlusions and extras columns and replace with blank space ' '.
+- Remove null values in exlusions and extras columns and replace them with blank space ' '.

 ````sql
 CREATE TEMP TABLE customer_orders_temp AS